West-Lane-Translator/wlt_content/content/pages/About/Governance.md

 Historically, meetings were held on the fourth Wednesday of January, April, July, and October at 6:00 PM in the Bromley room of the Siuslaw Public Library.
-For the time however, upcoming meetings are planned to be virtual.
+For the time being however, upcoming meetings are planned to be virtual.
 Details on how to attend will be sent to [members]({filename}Membership.md).

 ### Upcoming Meetings: